 The Molina Health Management and Care Management programs provide for the identification, assessment, stratification, and implementation of appropriate interventions for Members with chronic diseases.
-For additional information, please see the Health Management and Care Management headings in the Healthcare Services section of this Provider Manual.
+For additional information, please refer to the Health Management and Care Management subscriptions in the Healthcare Services section of this Provider Manual.